 Vankleek Hill’s Main Street Community Park was the site of a memorial to the children of Indigenous residential schools last Friday, as the village was visited by the Spirit Children’s Walk 2021.

 Al Harrington and Jessica-Lee Dinovitzer, along with Al’s son 13-year-old son Nation, are walking from their homes in Kanehsatake to Sault Ste.
 Marie.
 They are traveling with two wagons, one being pulled by their sled dog Jazzy.

-The trio hope to be arrive at their final destination, the former site of the Shingwauk Indian Residential School, by September 29.
+The trio hope to be arrive at their final destination, the former site of the Shingwauk Indian Residential School, by September 29 to join ceremonies being held at the site September 30 to mark National Day for Truth and Reconciliation and Orange Shirt Day.
 The school was closed in 1970 and is now run by Algoma University as the Shingwauk Residential Schools Centre https://algomau.ca/research/shingwauk-residential-schools-centre/.

 “Many of Nation’s relatives… a lot of them were shipped out to the Shingwauk residential school,” explained Harrington, of why the group is ending their trip at the site.
 “Nation’s great grandfather and uncle were ones who ran away from there and came back home, but they were with a couple of others who never did make it.
 They died along the way.”

 Born in 1976, Harrington himself was part of what is known as the 60s Scoop – a period in which a series of policies were established in Canada that allowed child welfare authorities to take Indigenous children from their families for placement in foster homes, from which they would be adopted by white families.
 The 60s Scoop began in the 1950s and continued into the 1980s.